-The PIMA framework was first introduced in the 2015 Board Paper, "Making Public Investment More Efficient," as part of the IMF's Infrastructure Policy Support Initiative (IPSI), recognizing that strong infrastructure governance is critical for public investment to spur economic growth.
+9. Development and coordination The PIMA framework was first introduced in the 2015 Board Paper, "Making Public Investment More Efficient," as part of the IMF's Infrastructure Policy Support Initiative (IPSI), recognizing that strong infrastructure governance is critical for public investment to spur economic growth.
 The World Bank was also consulted during its development.
 The framework was published in 2015 and updated in 2018.
 The update aimed to highlight some critical governance aspects more prominently including maintenance, procurement, independent review of projects, and enabling factors.
 The update has benefited from extensive stakeholder feedback, including from IMF teams, WB staff, and country authorities.
 PIMA was modeled after WB's Diagnostic Framework for Assessing Public Investment Management (B13).
 PIMAs are carried out by the IMF in collaboration with other partners.
 Most PIMA assessments to date have been carried out in collaboration with the World Bank, Inter-American Development Bank (IADB), and Asian Development Bank (ADB).

-The assessment is carried out in four stages: assessment initiation, pre-assessment, in-country assessment, and post-assessment.
+10. Assessment management The assessment is carried out in four stages: assessment initiation, pre-assessment, in-country assessment, and post-assessment.
 The assessment is undertaken at the request of an IMF member country.
 The IMF sends an evaluation team including staff from other partner organizations such as the World Bank, IADB, and ADB to complete a two-week in-country assessment.
 IMF staff uses the PIMA methodology to assess the strengths and weaknesses of public investment management practices of a country based on the discussion with the country's officials and on the documents and data provided.
 At the end of a two-week in-country assessment, a draft report is prepared and submitted to the authorities and IMF headquarters for review of accuracy and quality.
 Custodian quality assurance procedures apply, with validation from the government.

-PIMA is IMF's key tool for assessing infrastructure governance over the full public investment cycle and for supporting economic institution building in this area.
+11. Uses by the government and members of the PFM community PIMA is IMF's key tool for assessing infrastructure governance over the full public investment cycle and for supporting economic institution building in this area.
 Governments and development partners use PIMA for follow-up capacity building to strengthen infrastructure governance.